ishobhnik/SurfaceBench/README.md

    * phys_osc (lsr-synth)
    * bio_pop_growth (lsr-synth)

-For example, for running `llmsr` method on the `lsrtransform` dataset, you can use the following command:
+For example, for running `llmsr` method on the `lsrtransform` dataset with open LLM backbone `llama31_8b` on local server, you can use the following command:

 ```
 python eval.py --dataset lsrtransform --searcher_config configs/llmsr_llama31_8b.yaml --local_llm_port 10005